aliagasiyev/expensetracker/README.md

 - 📎 Export to CSV/Excel
 - 🌍 Multi-user support

-# 📊 ExpenseTracker Microservices Documentation

-This document outlines the microservices architecture of the ExpenseTracker project, which consists of 4 core services.
-Each service is designed to be functionally rich and API-complete, closely resembling real-world systems to create a professional impression.

----

 ## 🧩 Overall Architecture

 - **Microservices**: User Service, Expense Service, Analytics Service, Notification Service